OctopusDeploy/blog/blog/2018-03/variable-editor-improvements/index.md

 - Filters were not discoverable or easy to apply.
 - It was necessary to enter a popup to edit variable scopes.

-By far, the most important shortcoming of the old variable editor was the fact that it was difficult to extend.
+By far, the most important shortcoming of the old variable editor was how difficult it was to extend.
 It was an area of code that received very little attention and any changes were often risky to make.

 ## The New Variable Editor